 Example Calculation

-Of course, you don’t need to be a maths expert to figure this out.
-There are many user-friendly online mortgage calculators that do the hard work for you—no formulas required.
-Later in this guide, we’ll recommend some of the best tools trusted by Australian homebuyers.
+Fortunately, you do not need to be a math expert to figure this out.
+Many user-friendly online mortgage calculators do the hard work for you.
+Later in this guide, we will recommend the best tools trusted by Australian homebuyers.

 Principal and Interest vs Interest-Only Repayments